 I’m not afraid of the truth: people don’t want to hire attorneys.
 They don’t want to go to the doctor, either.
 But sometimes you just need one.
 And I've worked mighty hard to make our first meeting free, easy, and no-obligation for you.

-If you’ve been seriously hurt or just have questions about an injury accident case, fill out our Get Help Now form at the top of this page or call our office at 888-230-1841 You’ll get answers from an experienced attorney who’s devoted to helping folks just like you.
+If you’ve been seriously hurt or just have questions about an injury accident case, contact our Spartanburg accident injury lawyers by filling out our Get Help Now form. or calling our office at 888-230-1841 You’ll get answers from an experienced attorney who’s devoted to helping folks just like you.